HACK THE CLIMATE.

 - 6:30 pm Winners Announced and Prizes Awarded

 - Teams will be provided with a list of energy data sets of which they must use at least ONE.
 You may also choose to use additional data sets, APIs, plugins or scripts of your own.

 - Teams may have between one and five members.

 - All entries must be your original work and developed AT the hackathon.

-- Execution of Energy Theme - Does the app's content or intended audience pertain to the energy industry or consumer in some special way?
-How well does the app express the energy and Vermont theme?
+- Execution of Climate Change Theme - Does the app's content or intended audience address climate change in some special way?
+How well does the app express the climate change and Vermont theme?

 - Innovation - Is the solution a different take on an existing application or is it truly unique?
 Does the app mash up data or services that you wouldn’t have thought would work together?
 Is the solution more technically challenging than the others?